Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

 ## Quick Start

-1. Install the add-on and open the **Configuration** tab
+1. Install the App and open the **Configuration** tab
 2. Set your **Profile ID** (the 6-character code from [nextdns.io](https://nextdns.io))
 3. Optionally set `discovery_dns` to your router's LAN IP for best hostname detection
-4. Start the add-on
+4. Start the App
 5. In your router's DHCP settings, set the DNS server to your **Home Assistant machine's LAN IP**

 > **Important:** Do not enter NextDNS's IP addresses (`45.90.28.0` etc.) anywhere on your router — the CLI handles the upstream DoH connection itself.